-Total auditors' remuneration, including expenses, accrued and paid to PwC and its affiliated firms for the years ended December 31, 2015 and 2014, respectively, are as follows:
+Total auditors' remuneration, including expenses, accrued and paid to PwC and its affiliated firms for the years ended December 31, 2016 and 2015, respectively, are as follows:

-December 31, 2015 December 31, 2014
+December 31, 2015

-(In the usands)
+(In tho usands)

-Audit and review of group financial statements (1) \$1,696 \$1,531
+Audit and review of group financial statements (1) \$1,659 \$1,696

-Audit-related fees (2) 683
+Audit-related fees (2) 23 683

-Tax fees $^{(3)}$ 573 640
+Tax fees $^{(3)}$ 400 573

 All other fees (4) 2 2

-Total \$2,954 \$3,606
+Total \$2,084 \$2,954

-(1) In the years ended December 31, 2015 and 2014, consists of fees for services related to the audit of the Company's annual consolidated financial statements, statutory audits and the review of the Company's quarterly consolidated financial statements, including the review of the Company's internal controls over financial reporting, and other engagements related to the fiscal year.
-Included in the years ended December 31, 2015 and 2014 are expenses of \$69 thousand and \$81 thousand, respectively.

-- (2) For the year ended December 31, 2015, consists of fees for the stand-alone audit of our manufacturing facility in Gainesville, Georgia, a royalty audit of one of our collaboration agreements and general advisory fees.
-For the year ended December 31, 2014, consists of fees for the stand-alone audit of our manufacturing facility in Gainesville, Georgia and a royalty audit of one of our collaboration agreements. - (3) In the years ended December 31, 2015 and 2014, consists of fees for tax advisory services, other than those related to the audit of our annual consolidated financial statements and review of our quarterly consolidated financial statements. - (4) In the years ended December 31, 2015 and 2014, consists of fees for access to the PwC on-line accounting research database.
+- (1) In the years ended December 31, 2016 and 2015, consists of fees for services related to the audit of the Company's annual consolidated financial statements, statutory audits and the review of the Company's quarterly consolidated financial statements, including the review of the Company's internal controls over financial reporting, and other engagements related to the fiscal year.
+Included in the years ended December 31, 2016 and 2015 are expenses of \$49 thousand and \$69 thousand, respectively. - (2) For 2016, consists of fees for a royalty audit of one of our collaboration agreements.
+For the year ended December 31, 2015, consists of fees for the stand-alone audit of our manufacturing facility in Gainesville, Georgia, a royalty audit of one of our collaboration agreements and general advisory fees. - (3) In the years ended December 31, 2016 and 2015, consists of fees for tax advisory services, other than those related to the audit of our annual consolidated financial statements and review of our quarterly consolidated financial statements. - (4) In the years ended December 31, 2016 and 2015, consists of fees for access to the PwC on-line accounting research database.